song-ahn/h5p-image-hotspots-sheridan/README.md

 - Forked from the original v1.10.2
 - Reset the version
 - Changed the class & type name
-- Changed the default font
+- Used H5P.TextSheridan for RTF